-The term can also be used for performing other activities while deep in sleep, such as sitting up in bed, opening the refrigerator, preparing food, or even driving while asleep.
-But walking around the house while in deep sleep is one of the most common activities performed.
+The term can also be used for doing other activities while deep in sleep, such as sitting up in bed, opening the refrigerator, preparing food, or even driving while asleep.
+But walking around the house while in deep sleep is one of the most common types of sleepwalking.

-Sleepwalking can be dangerous not only to the person performing the sleepwalking, but to others in the home.
+Sleepwalking can be dangerous not only to the person who is sleepwalking, but to others in the home.
 Because the person is in deep sleep throughout the episode, he or she usually will not have any memory of the activity.

 Sleepwalking is much more common in children than in adults.
-A recent survey found that around 1 percent of preschool children and 2 percent of school-aged children sleepwalk at least a few nights each week.
+A recent survey found that around 1% of preschool children and 2% of school-aged children sleepwalk at least a few nights each week.

 But it can happen to adults, as well.
-Common triggers for sleepwalking include the use of sedative agents like alcohol and some medications.
+Common triggers for sleepwalking include the use of sedative agents like alcohol and some medicines.
 Also, people who are sleep deprived may sometimes sleepwalk.

 The symptoms of sleepwalking go beyond just walking while in deep sleep.
 These are other common symptoms:

-If you or a loved one is a sleepwalker, it is generally pretty easy to diagnose.
-Because sleep deprivation is often the source of sleepwalking, your doctor may perform tests or a physical examination to determine reasons that you might be sleep deprived.
-Your doctor may ask you about stress, medications you are taking, or other things that might contribute to your sleepwalking.
+If you or a loved one is a sleepwalker, it is generally easy to diagnose.
+Because sleep deprivation is often the source of sleepwalking, your doctor may do tests or a physical exam to determine reasons that you might be sleep deprived.
+Your doctor may ask you about stress, medicines you are taking, or other things that might contribute to your sleepwalking.

 Sometimes, steps as simple as improving sleep hygiene can help.
 This can include going to bed at a consistent time every night, creating a relaxing routine before bedtime, and getting your room at a comfortable temperature that’s neither too cold nor too hot.

 In some cases, hypnosis therapy has helped people stop sleepwalking.
-Other times, medicines, such as sedative-hypnotics or antidepressants, do the trick.
+Other times, medicines, such as sedative-hypnotics or antidepressants can help.
 You’ll want to talk with your doctor about the right strategy for you.

 The best way to prevent sleepwalking is to get a better night’s sleep.
-In some cases, stress or certain medications can contribute to sleepwalking.
+In some cases, stress or certain medicines can contribute to sleepwalking.
 You can try steps to manage your stress, like reading a book or taking a warm bath before bedtime.
-Regular exercise can also help you sleep better, but it’s best done at least five or six hours before bedtime.
+Regular exercise can also help you sleep better, but it’s best done at least 5 to 6 hours before bedtime.

 For children who sleepwalk, it’s a good idea to avoid using bunk beds.
 Locking doors and windows is also a strategy to promote safety.
 It also might be wise to install gates at the top of staircases to prevent dangerous falls.